-Furthermore, as some autistics also have difficulties with certain types of communications, for example with written form of communication, additional efforts should be invested in mitigating the survey submission manner.
-For example, following the recommendation of the autistic research committee I have inserted an auditory version of the questionnaire.
-Autistics who have difficulties with written language could listen to questions and answers that were all recorded and answer much easily.
-Additional adaptation as the use of pictograms could also be beneficial.
-Fortunately, current surveys software could ease conducting this mitigation by allowing to insert additional translation options.
-Avoiding these mitigation practices makes research inaccessible for autistic adults, or in other words preserving knowledge production tools at the hands of neurotypicals and eventually for their benefit.
+Furthermore, as some autistic people also have difficulties with certain types of communication, for example with written communication, additional efforts should be invested in mitigating the survey submission modes.
+For example, following the recommendation of the autistic research committee, I inserted an audio version of the questionnaire.
+Autistic people who have difficulties with written language could listen to questions and record their answers.
+Additional adaptation in the form of pictograms could also be beneficial.
+Fortunately, current survey software can accommodate these mitigations by allowing the insertion of additional translation options.
+These practices are essential if research is to be accessible for autistic adults or, preserving knowledge production tools in the hands of neurotypicals and eventually for their benefit.

-Finally, it should be considered that avoiding ableist language and amending research methods are just the tip of the iceberg of neurodiversed research.
-Much like feminist research that is centered around women’s issues and their experiences and is dedicated to uncovering men biases, among other things (Hesse-Biber, 2013, pp.1-13), neurodivered research field should also strive for these directions.
-One example of neurodiversed research goal could be promoting what I and Iris Schined termed “bridging research”.
-This type of research should aim to bridge between the autistic thought and the neurotypical thought.
-While autistic research should for instance try to explain neurotypicals their distinct socialization process, neurotypical should elucidate the reasons for conducting neurotypical practices (AUTISTICSCIENCELADY, 2019) as small talks or making group decision by voting instead of alternative methods such as the five fingers one (Nicolaidis et al. 2011).
-By adopting such research goals this approach to research could greatly impact also our understanding of neurotypical societies and research conduct.
+Finally, it should be considered that avoiding ableist language and amending research methods are just the tip of the iceberg of “neurodiversed research.”
+Much like feminist research that is centered around women’s issues and their experiences and is dedicated to uncovering male biases, among other things (Hesse-Biber, 2013, pp.1–13), “neurodiversed research” should also strive for these sorts of interventions in the case of issues faced by neurodiverse individuals.
+One example of a “neurodiversed research” goal could be promoting what Iris Schined and I termed “bridging research.”
+This type of research should aim to bridge autistic and neurotypical thought.
+While autistic research should, for instance, try to explain to neurotypical people their distinct socialization process, neurotypical people should elucidate the reasons for neurotypical practices (AUTISTIC PEOPLESCIENCELADY, 2019) such as small talk, or making group decisions by voting instead of alternative methods, such as the five-finger consensus method (Nicolaidis et al., 2011).
+By adopting such research goals, this approach to research could also greatly impact our understanding of neurotypical societies and research.

-Neurodiverse research should strive to dismantle normo-cognitive assumptions and interpretations of knowledge, by allowing researchers novel epistemic, and methodological tools, much like the neurodiverse academic spaces Bertilsdotter Rosqvist et al. (2019) call to develop.
-However, for the time being and until this research perspective will be established, given the expanding number of autistic individuals that is estimated to be at around 1%-2% of society (Bio et al., 2018; Brugha et al., 2011), research should adopt a neurodiverse approach to research accessibility.
-Otherwise, this population will be excluded from studies, which is especially important to avoid in autism research but also in many other disciplines including health.
+Neurodiverse research should strive to dismantle normo-cognitive assumptions and interpretations of knowledge by allowing researchers novel epistemic, and methodological tools, much like the neurodiverse academic spaces Bertilsdotter-Rosqvist et al. (2019) call to develop.
+However, for the time being, and until this research perspective is established, given the expanding number of autistic individuals, estimated to be at around 1%–2% of society (Bio et al., 2018; Brugha et al., 2011), research should adopt a neurodiverse approach to research accessibility.
+Otherwise, this population will be excluded from studies, which is especially important to avoid in autism research, but also in many other disciplines, including health.

 8.4.2.
 Participation of whom?
 Participatory research from an intersectional perspective

-Participatory research is considered especially in the autism research field as a practice that overcome traditional scientific marginalization of autistic individuals (Fletcher-Watson et al., 2019).
-Although as mentioned above this approach to research has many advantages, and I can personally testify it transformed my perception as a researcher and as a social actor, as any other action it should be subjected to criticism.
-However, reflecting on my participatory research conduction from an intersectional lens, my research too might fall into the same trap of claiming representation of the autistic community while in effect representing those with privilege.
+Participatory research, especially in autism research field, is considered a practice that overcomes traditional scientific marginalization of autistic individuals (Fletcher-Watson et al., 2019).
+Although as, mentioned above, this approach to research has many advantages, and I can personally testify that it transformed my perspective as a researcher and as a social actor, like any other action, it should be subject to scrutiny.
+However, reflecting on my participatory research through an intersectional lens, my research, too, might fall into the same trap of claiming to represent the autistic community while in effect representing those with privilege.